codacy/chart/docs/configuration/git-providers/github-enterprise.md

 | `global.githubEnterprise.app.privateKey` | See below how to generate                      |

 **Please note that you must go to `http://codacy.example.com/admin/integrations`, select the desired provider and `Test & Save` your configuration for it to be applied.**

-## Create a GitHub App

-To integrate with GitHub we use a GitHub App.

-Follow the guide to [create the application on GitHub](create-github-app.md).

 ## Set credentials